coverstory/covers/mockups/rules.md

 ## margin
 *if detach:
   margin is

 *if touch:
   margin is

 *if union:
   margin is

 *if overlap:
   margin is

 *if subtract:
   margin is

 *if intersect:
   margin is

+  #texture

+  #color